utsaslab/SplitFS/README.md

 **SplitFS: Reducing Software Overhead in File Systems for Persistent Memory**.
 Rohan Kadekodi, Se Kwon Lee, Sanidhya Kashyap, Taesoo Kim, Aasheesh Kolli, Vijay Chidambaram. *Proceedings of the The 27th ACM Symposium on Operating Systems Principles (SOSP 19)*.
 [Paper PDF](https://www.cs.utexas.edu/~vijay/papers/sosp19-splitfs.pdf).
 [Bibtex](https://www.cs.utexas.edu/~vijay/bibtex/sosp19-splitfs.bib)

+## Features

+SplitFS offers some features not found in existing peristent-memory file systems.

+1. **Low software overhead**.
+SplitFS tries to obtain performance that is close to the maximum provided by persistent-memory hardware.
+The overhead due to SplitFS software is significantly lower (by 4-12x) than state-of-the-art file systems such as NOVA or ext4 DAX.
+As a result, performance on some applications is increased by as much as **2x**.

+2. **Flexible guarantees**.
+SplitFS is the only persistent-memory file system that allows simultaneously running applications to receive different guarantees from the file system.
+SplitFS offers three modes: POSIX, Sync, and Strict.
+Application A may in Strict mode, obtaining atomic, synchronous operations from SplitFS, while Application B may simultaneously run in POSIX mode and obtain higher performance.
+This is possible due to the novel split architecture used in SplitFS.

 ## Contents

 1. `splitfs/` contains the source code for SplitFS-strict